Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/maybe-games/vote/maybe-movies/rules/_index.md

 {{% rules-block id="setup" heading="Setup" icon="setup" icontint="green" %}}

 Create a deck of **Votes**: 5 YES and 5 NO per player.
 Shuffle and deal 10 secret Votes to each player.
+If someone starts with only Votes of a single type, however rare, deal again.

 Place any remaining votes in a faceup draw pool.

 Create a deck of **Movie Cards**.
 Place 6 of them faceup next to the deck: the market.